European-Unified-ID/EUID-docs/api/v1/guides/advertiser-dataprovider-guide.md

 | 3-c | [POST /identity/map](../endpoints/post-identity-map.md) | Compare the returned `bucket_id` to the salt buckets of EUIDs you've cached.<br>If a EUID's salt bucket rotated, resend the PII to the identity mapping service for a new EUID. |
 | 3-d | [POST /identity/map](../endpoints/post-identity-map.md) | Store the returned `advertising_id` and `bucket_id`. |

-### Use an incremental process to continuously update EUID
+### Use an incremental process to continuously update EUIDs

 Continuously update and maintain EUID-based audiences utilizing the preceding steps.